anhtudo1209/Code-Battle-Arena/backend/exercises/202-reserve-array-using-pointer/problem.md

-# Reserve array using pointer
+# Reverse Array using Pointers
 Write a function that reverses an array of integers in-place.
 You are given a pointer to the start of the array and a pointer to the end of the array.

 ## Input
-An array
+An array of integers

 ## Output
-Reverses an array
+Reverses an array of integers in-place

 ## Sample Input
 5